Skip to main content

 3

-While genetics play a role, lifestyle choices and dedicated training are crucial for optimizing your individual VO2 Max potential.
+While genetics play a role, lifestyle choices and dedicated training are important for optimizing your individual VO2 Max potential.

 FAQ